 Your child may have:

-- Nail abnormalities.
+- Nail problems.
 It often causes the fingernails and toenails to grow poorly and fall off.
 They may also have ridges or a thin spoon-like shape.

-- Skin abnormalities.
+- Skin changes.
 The condition causes unusual changes in skin color.
 It also causes a distinct lace-like pattern on the chest and neck.

 - Patches in the mouth.
-Called oral leukoplakia, these thick, white patches often form inside the mouth.
+This is called oral leukoplakia.
+Thick, white patches often form inside the mouth.